-4.11 Install verified packages only (Not Scored)
+4.11 Ensure verified packages are only Installed (Not Scored)

 Verify authenticity of the packages before installing them in the image.

 Verifying authenticity of the packages is essential for building a secure container image.
 Tampered packages could potentially be malicious or have some known vulnerabilities that could be exploited.